afreisinger/mosquitto-auth/README.md

-# Running Mosquitto using username and password authentication
+# mosquitto using username and password authentication

 Configure Mosquitto MQTT broker to require client authentication using a valid username and password.
 Build on top of [official Eclipse Mosquitto MQTT Broker Docker image](https://hub.docker.com/_/eclipse-mosquitto/).